smashah/smashblock/README.md

 Now the blocklist also includes [The Quantum Ad-List](https://gitlab.com/The_Quantum_Alpha/the-quantum-ad-list/-/tree/master) and removes any duplicates.

-You can simple add the following url to your adguard filter list to get an extended filter list.
+Simply add the following url to your adguard filter list:

 `https://raw.githubusercontent.com/smashah/smashblock/master/blocklist.txt`